udaisharma99/Hypothesis-Testing-Using-Python/README.md

 # Hypothesis-Testing-Using-Python

-A/B Testing:

-Light Theme vs. Dark Theme
-This document summarizes the findings of an A/B testing experiment comparing a Light Theme and a Dark Theme for a website.
-We investigated user behavior metrics to understand which theme might be more effective.
+Problem Statement:

+We aimed to determine if a Light Theme or a Dark Theme would be more effective for a website by analyzing user behavior through A/B testing.
+Evaluating user interaction with the themes would help us understand which theme fosters higher engagement and potentially leads to a better user experience and improved website performance.

 Methodology: